frans-fuerst/nanokontrol-config/README.md

 ## Disclaimer

-I'm not affiliated in any way with Korg (TM) and this project is solely based on reverse engineering MIDI I/O.
+I'm not affiliated in any way with Korg™ and this project is solely based on reverse engineering MIDI I/O.

 Of course using this tool is fully your own risk - I hereby refuse any